JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref6]: Nicolas Barker, _Hortus Eystettensis: The Bishop's Garden and Besler's Magnificent Book_ (New York: H.N.
 Abrams, 1995); Ray Desmond, “A Garden at Eichstätt,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 58-66.

-[^ref7]: [Add commentary about history of manuscript and its production.]
-Ray Desmond, “The Discovery of the New World,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 24-27.
+[^ref7]: Ray Desmond, “The Discovery of the New World,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 24-27.

 [^ref8]: Heiser, Jr., “The Domesticated Sunflower in Mexico?,” 449.